 However, because of where the casino would be located at the Exhibition Place, it is the ideal location because it can also help to revitalize Ontario Place as well and far away from the city, but close enough to be within the city.
 So the effect of having people invade your privacy is a lot less than if the casino were to be placed closer to residential areas.

-It’s time Toronto became the world class city that it is meant to be.
-We have a few venues for music and show performances already, we are starting to get luxury hotels and now we need the glitzs and glamor of the casino where visitors from around the world can come and enjoy.
+It’s time Toronto became the world-class city that it is meant to be.
+We have a few venues for music and show performances already, we are starting to get luxury hotels and now we need the glitz and glamor of the casino where visitors from around the world can come and enjoy.

 With two opposing views points from two major dailies, we think that we need to hear from the common people so, please let us know what you think by commenting for this article or voting on our poll which will run for this whole month of February.